drand/drand/README.md

 ### Private Randomness

+The private randomness functionality can be used when one needs some high entropy randomness.
+A client can contact many different drand nodes individually and retrieve a portion of their local randomness.
+This randomness can later be used to generate private key, nonces, etc. It is particularly useful when the local randomness generator lacks external entropy, for example in embedded devices.

-In this mode, the client generates a private/public key pair and encrypts the public key towards the server's public key using the ECIES encryption scheme.
+In this mode, the client generates an ephemereal private/public key pair and encrypts the public key towards the server's public key using the ECIES encryption scheme.
 Upon reception of the request, the server produces 32 random bytes locally (using Go's `crypto/rand` interface), and encrypts back the randomness to the client's public key.
+Of course, this is only a first version and much more thinking must be put into the chicken-and-egg problem: how to generate an ephemereal key pair to get randomness if we have bad randomness in the first place.
+We can later assume that the device is given an initial key pair which uses it to gather randomness from drand nodes.
+This is not yet formally decided nor implemented yet and any comments/ideas on this are most welcomed.

 ## Installation